telus/tds-core/guide/README.md

 # TDS guidelines

 These guidelines are for the usage, contribution, principles, and support for the TELUS design system.
 To view the documentation for components, see the [component catalogue](http://tds.telus.com).

+To view documentation from a version prior to v1.0.0, change the version at the end of this URL: [http://telus-design-system-docs.s3-website-us-east-1.amazonaws.com/v0.34.0/](http://telus-design-system-docs.s3-website-us-east-1.amazonaws.com/v0.34.0/).

 ## Table of Contents

 * [Getting started](getting-started/getting-started.md)